Acute Appendicitis

 What are the possible complications / what might happen after the operation?

-For majority of children, if surgery is done by trained Paediatric surgeons, complications are rare.
+For the majority of children, if surgery is done by trained Paediatric surgeons, complications are rare.
 Reported complications include wound infection, abscess, delayed subacute obstruction etc.

 What will be the prognosis after surgery?